pydio/pydio-doc-howto/2_centos_install.md

-_This guide explains how to configure Cells on an Enterprise-Linux-like system.
+_This guide explains how to configure Cells on a Red-Hat-Enterprise-Linux-like system.
 It contains strongly opinionated choices and best practices.
 It guides you through the steps required for a production-ready and reasonnably secured server.
 For a simple test on a RHEL-like server, you can skim through [our quick start page](./quick-start) instead_.

 **Usecase**